-I choose the Lemosho Route for three reasons.
+I choose to trek the Lemosho Route for three reasons.
 It is considered one of the most beautiful trails with some of the best mountain vistas en route.
 There are fewer people, with Lemosho following a similar pathway to the Shira route and taking a slight detour to the Machame Route early on.
 Notably, the extra trekking time gives a much higher success rate of reaching the summit due to better altitude acclimatisation.

 - Western slope: 70 km gate-to-gate